Gunmen attack Sinai checkpoints close to Israel border

 The group has issued statements threatening attacks on Israel previously, but this was the first known direct threat they have issued against Egyptian security forces.

-Reporting by Yusri Mohamed in Ismailia and Youssef Rostom and Asma Alsharif in Cairo; writing by Yasmine Saleh and Alexander Dziadosz; editing by Mike Collett-White
+Reporting by Yusri Mohamed in Ismailia and Youssef Rostom in Cairo; writing by Yasmine Saleh and Alexander Dziadosz; editing by Mike Collett-White and Philippa Fletcher